-100% overall satisfaction in NSS 2017 achieved by our English Literature programme
+- 100% overall satisfaction in NSS 2017 achieved by our English Literature course

 Head of School of Literature and Languages